AndyBRoswell/basic_struts/README.md

 ```

 If you want to uninstall a particular version of Tomcat and install another version, then you should uninstall it with the methods of uninstalling softwares recommended by your OS.
 E.g., "Apps & Features" in Windows 10.

+# How to Create a Struts 2 Web Application

+# Hello World Using Struts 2